zenstackhq/zenstack-docs/docs/reference/plugins/openapi.md

 }
 ```

 The names of the configured security schemes will be added to the root `security` field and inherited by all operations.
+The plugin also respects the access policy rules defined in the schema.
+If a operation is fully open (e.g., `create` operation with `@@allow('create', true)` rule), an empty security array will be added to the operation to mark it as unprotected.

-You can override the security scheme for a specific operation by using the `@@openapi.meta` attribute.
+You can override the security scheme for a specific model or operation by using the `@@openapi.meta` attribute.

 ## Attributes